What questions should you ask when challenging a will?

-Blood relations of the deceased are the main category of people that can challenge a will.
+Blood relations of the testator are the main category of people that can challenge a will.
 However, others also all have valid claims when challenging probate.

 The cost of the will highly depend on the length and severity of the case.
 However, if the case goes to court, you should expect solicitor and court fees of over £100,000.

-Will I Need to Go To Court?
+Will I Need to Go To Court for Challenging a Will?

-Mediation for probate cases includes holding a discussion between beneficiaries in an attempt to reach a resolution, monitored by an unbiased third party.
-If the case is not resolved through this, you may have to then go to court to ensure that a judge can preside over your case and balance the evidence.
+Mediation for probate cases includes holding a discussion between beneficiaries in an attempt to reach a resolution.
+The case falls under the monitoring of an impartial third party.
+If the case finds no resolution through this, you may have to go to court to ensure that a judge can preside over your case and balance the evidence.

-What are the Time Limits?
+What are the Time Limits for Challenging a Will?